tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 # .NET Development
-*By [Stefan Fjällemark](https://github.com/fjallemark), Tellurian Interactive AB, Sweden, November 2023*
+*By [Stefan Fjällemark](https://github.com/fjallemark), Tellurian Interactive AB, Sweden, June 2024*

 This article aim to describe technology choices, when developing software in modern .NET.
-At the time of writing november 2023, all new .NET development should use .NET 8 or later.
+At the time of writing, all new .NET development should use .NET 8.

 ## Modern .NET
 Modern .NET is free and fully open source; the framework libraries, the runtime, and the compilers.